1+O(1) asymptotics for loop percolation in five and higher dimensions: Introduction

 \section{Introduction}

-Loop percolation is a beautiful long-range percolation model on the lattice\footnote{we restrict ourselves to $\Z^d$, for simplicity.
+Loop percolation is a beautiful long-range percolation model on the lattice\footnote{This article is restricted to $\Z^d$, for simplicity.
 However, it suffices to be on a countable graph with finite Green function for this model to be interesting, see \cite{le2013markovian,chang2016phase}.} $\Z^d$.
-It was introduced first in \cite{le2013markovian}.
+It was first introduced in \cite{le2013markovian}.
 It arises naturally when studying the Symanzik/Le Jan loop representation of the Gaussian free field.
-To be precise, there is a connection between loop percolation and the study of the Gaussian free field and its level-sets, see \cite{werner2016spatial,lawler2018topics,10.1214/15-AOP1019}.
+More precisely, loop percolation is closely related to the Gaussian free field and its level sets, see \cite{werner2016spatial,10.1214/15-AOP1019,lawler2018topics}.

 The model can be described as follows: fix an activity $\alpha>0$.
-Then, \begin{itemize} \item at each vertex $x$ independently sample a Poisson random variable $V_x$ with intensity $\alpha c_d$, for some constant\footnote{$c_d=\log\rk{G(0,0)}$, where $G$ is the random walk Green's function.} $c_d>0$. \item Given $V_x$, sample independently lengths $\ell_1,\ldots,\ell_{V_x}$ where $\P\rk{\ell=k}\propto k^{-1}p_k(0,0)$, where $p_k(0,0)$ is the probability that the simple random walk returns to the origin in $k$ steps. \item Independently sample random walk bridges $\omega_1,\ldots, \omega_{V_x}$ according to the laws $\B_{x,x}\hk{\ell_1},\ldots, \B_{x,x}\hk{\ell_{V_x}}$, where $\B_{x,x}\hk{l}$ is the random walk bridge measure from $x$ to $x$ in time $l$. \item Now declare an edge $e$ as \textit{open}, if there exists a random walker traversing it.
-Let $\Ccal$ be the collection of open edges. \end{itemize} See Figure~\ref{fig:placeholder} for a visualization.
+Then, \begin{itemize} \item at each vertex $x\in\Z^d$ independently sample a Poisson random variable $V_x\in\N\cup\gk{0}$ with intensity $\alpha c_d$, for some constant\footnote{$c_d=\log\rk{G(0,0)}$, where $G$ is the random walk Green's function.} $c_d>0$. \item For each $V_x>0$, sample lengths independently $\ell_1,\ldots,\ell_{V_x}$ where $\P\rk{\ell=k}\propto k^{-1}p_k(0,0)$ and $p_k(0,0)$ is the probability that the simple random walk returns to the origin in $k$ steps. \item Independently sample random walk bridges $\omega_1,\ldots, \omega_{V_x}$ according to the laws $\B_{x,x}\hk{\ell_1},\ldots, \B_{x,x}\hk{\ell_{V_x}}$, where $\B_{x,x}\hk{\ell}$ is the random walk bridge measure from $x$ to $x$ in time $\ell$. \item Declare an edge $e$ to be \textit{open} if it is traversed by at least one random walk.
+Let $\Ccal$ be the set of vertices contained in maximal connected components of open edges. \end{itemize} See Figure~\ref{fig:placeholder} for a visualization.
 Denote by $\P=\P_\alpha$ the loop soup sampled as above.
-Loop percolation studies the connectivity of the set of open edges, in particular the cluster located at zero.
+Loop percolation studies the connectivity of the set of open edges, in particular the cluster located at the origin.

-\textbf{Our contribution}: the purpose of this article is to study subcritical loop percolation in dimensions five and higher.
-Define $\alpha_\#$ as the largest $\alpha>0$ such that the expected size of the cluster at zero is finite.
+\textbf{Our contribution}.
+The purpose of this article is to study subcritical loop percolation in dimensions five and higher.
+Define $\alpha_\#>0$ as the supremum over all $\alpha>0$ for which the expected size of the cluster at the origin is finite.
+It always holds that $\alpha_\#\le \alpha_c$.